A Grey Sun Veiled By Dark Clouds on a Cold Wind, Forlorn-Under-Stars, Lord of the Red Ring, the Grey Knight, Borne-By-Storms

 - Zeppelins from Another World: Armored airships are prominent within the military; several fleets are present within the Remnants military.

-Associated with the Iron Empire and its Remnant:
+Associated with the Iron Dominion and its Remnant:

 Born A Grey Sun Veiled by Dark Clouds on a Cold Wind